 - Beacon, shovel and probe (and ski backpack upon request) – $50 for the course.

 - Ski touring kit (includes skis, boots, skins and poles) – $100 for the first day; $50 for each day after.

 - Pre-course online materials and a mandatory assessment will be provided to students 10 days before the course begins.

-- After both Rec Level 1 and 2 courses have concluded, each student will receive a one-year Colorado Outdoor Recreation Search and Rescue (CORSAR) card and membership to Friends of Colorado Avalanche Information Center (CIAC).
+- After the course has concluded, each student will receive a one-year Colorado Outdoor Recreation Search and Rescue (CORSAR) card and membership to Friends of Colorado Avalanche Information Center (CAIC).

 We know courses can be cost prohibitive, especially for those living in mountain towns with a high cost of living.
 For assistance, check out the PI Avalanche Fund, which offers scholarships to individuals looking to further their avalanche education, and memorializes our good friend and former guide, Peter Inglis.
 Applications are now open for the 2023-24 season!
 Apply HERE.